DanWahlin/dc-comics-mcp/README.md

     ```
     Show 10 Batman comics.
 Include cover image URLs.

-    What movies has Batman been in?
+    What teams has Batman been part of?

     Show me Wonder Woman's appearances in Justice League comics.